-All you need to know about renewable energies
+Everything you need to know about renewable energy

-With 2020 being the hottest year on record, the need for an energy transition is becoming ever more urgent.
+With 2020 being the hottest year on record, the energy transition is looking ever more urgent.
 Renewable energies therefore play a decisive role in the energy transition.
 It is therefore essential to promote their development to combat global warming.

 Table of contents